du-nlp-lab/LMR-Bench/README.md

 ```

 **3. Download the benchmark:**
-The benchmark data used in our paper can be downloaded from [this link](https://drive.google.com/drive/folders/1TSl5Y2mxG8LOfG1Q_y1b4dxE5Ym9BK72?usp=sharing).
+The benchmark data used in our paper can be downloaded from [this link](https://drive.google.com/drive/folders/13k1NtiSXd_mypXWmbvn0jjd0tFtHbiou?usp=sharing).
 Download the data under the folder benchmark/ and then unzip
 ```
 cd benchmark
-unzip dataset.zip
+unzip datasets.zip
 ```

 <!-- **4.
 Test your installation**: